DigitalDieter/LSTM_Music_Generation/README.md

 # Visualized GRU model
 ![GRU_Model](/img/gru_model_plot.png)

-An GRU model was build that generates a sequence of notes which is compared against the expected output and the errors are back-propagated, thus adjusting the parameters learned by the GRU.
+A GRU model was build that generates a sequence of notes which is compared against the expected output and the errors are back-propagated, thus adjusting the parameters learned by the GRU.

 ## Step 4: Generating the music